 What does high-quality content mean, you ask?

-Here are the common features of excellent web content:
+Here are the standard features of excellent web content:

-A keyword-driven content is created in such a way that the target keyword and the relevant search terms are used naturally and spread evenly throughout the content.
+A keyword-driven content is created so that the target keyword and the relevant search terms are used naturally and spread evenly throughout the content.

-Useful, relevant and persuasive content catches users’ attention from the title tag onwards.
-It gives them what they need or want (whether it is a quick answer to a question, an in-depth explanation of a topic, or a review of a product or service).
+Practical, relevant, and persuasive content catches users’ attention from the title tag onwards.
+It gives them what they need or wants (whether it is a quick answer to a question, an in-depth explanation of a topic, or a review of a product or service).

-User-intent-driven content is strategically created based on what the majority of the target market is looking for – this can be determined by researching the questions your target audience is asking.
+User-intent-driven content is strategically created based on what the majority of the target market is looking for – this can be determined by researching your target audience’s questions.